AdaCore/training_material/courses/codepeer/010_codepeer.rst

   The compiler (including its options), the linker (including its options), and some hardware features may have an impact on the worst-case execution timing and this impact should be assessed.

 + :toolname:`CodePeer` **reduces** the scope of manual review
-+ See Booklet: *AdaCore Technologies for DO-178C/ED-12C*
++ See Booklet: `Link: AdaCore Technologies for DO-178C/ED-12C <https://www.adacore.com/books/do-178c-tech>`_

   + Authored by Frederic Pothon & Quentin Ochem